 In today’s fast-moving business environment, rapid access to accurate intelligence is critical.
 Protecting our information assets, and the data entrusted to us by our clients and partners is the responsibility of us all.
 In the digital age, systems need to be robust to prevent data breaches.
 But protection of information is not just a 21st century phenomenon.
-This month we look back to how the Rothschild business has historically employed methods to keep data safe and secure.
+Read on to discover how the Rothschild business has historically employed methods to keep data safe and secure.

 “Be careful with letters here because people are curious to know whether we have any secrets.”
 Carl Rothschild to his brothers Salomon and Nathan, written from Berlin, 10 December 1816